MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 ![Centered Stack View](assets/stack_view_centered.png)

 Last, we'll format our stack view's size ratio.
-Select the tagline label and set a fixed with of 240.
+Select the tagline label and set a fixed width of 240.
 With these changes, your header view should look like the following:

 ![Completed Header](assets/finished_header.png)